-First let me tell you why I’m writing this blog, it’s very irritating to read documents that have incorrect terms in them.
+First, let me tell you why I’m writing this blog, it’s very irritating to read documents that have incorrect terms in them.
 I’m not English by birth and my native language is a southern dialect of Dutch, so I also make mistakes in our own language.
-In my documents however I try hard to write proper Dutch or proper English for I have some International customers.
-Some words keep popping up wrong in document, “persistant” instead of “persistent” is also one of them.
-I’ve seen that already so many times in the past years and after a while I had enough.
+In my documents, however, I try hard to write proper Dutch or proper English for I have some International customers.
+Some words keep popping up wrong in documents, “persistant” instead of “persistent” is also one of them.
+I’ve seen this so many times in the past years and after a while, I had enough.
 With the cloud discussion going strong I noticed that Enterprise vendors at conferences are using the wrong writing for the word premises.
-That was getting pretty annoyed and it seemed to spread fast.
-I tried to stop it but felt like a lonely rider against the might’s of the Internet community.
+I was getting pretty annoyed and it seemed to spread fast, hence this article to shed a bit of light on the differences.

 Premise or premises

 I’ve taken Merriam Webster dictionary as a reference and checked my thoughts with a grammar forum.

 So let’s take a look at “premise”, a premise is: Quote “a statement that is assumed to be true for the purpose of an argument from which a conclusion is drawn”

 when we look at “premises” it says; Quote “a piece of land together with its buildings, esp considered as a place of business”.
 “Premises” is always in a plural form for it always refers to at least two thing, i.e. a land and the building upon it.